DonFlymoor/voxTalkz/README.md

-# voxTalkz
+# voxtalkz

-voxTalkz is an open source python library that aims to provide a service to convert play-like-scripts to semi-relisic audio-dramas.
+voxtalkz is an open source python library that aims to provide a service to convert play-like-scripts to semi-relisic audio-dramas.

 ## Getting Started

 ### Prerequisites

-voxTalkz needs several python libraries to function:
+voxtalkz needs several python libraries to function:
 Google Text To Speach (gTTS)
 Pydub (pydub)